Jeff Bes

-Jeff Bes (born July 31, 1973) is a Canadian retired professional ice hockey player who played several seasons with the Laredo Bucks.
+Jeff Bes (born July 31, 1973) is a Canadian former professional ice hockey player who played several seasons with the Laredo Bucks.
 Bes has played for many minor league teams such as the Dayton Bombers, Chicago Wolves, Mississippi Sea Wolves, Orlando Solar Bears, Jacksonville Lizard Kings, SaiPa and several other teams including the Dukes of Hamilton.
 He also coaches in the SPHL.

 Playing career

 Junior

 Born in Tillsonburg, Ontario, Bes started playing hockey at age 2.
 He began his junior career in 1990–91, playing for the Dukes of Hamilton of the Ontario Hockey League.
 He would score 23 goals and 47 assists for 70 points.
 His time with Hamilton would be short lived as the following season they became the Guelph Storm.
 He played the 1991–92 season with the new, Storm, and finish with 40 goals and 62 assists for 102 points.
 He spent the 1992-93 campaign with the Storm again, scoring 48 goals and 67 assists.